-Even though breakfast is the most important meal of the day, too many people have nothing more than a coffee or a doughnut in the morning.
-Show your employees how much you appreciate them by offering them breakfast at the office.
-Sitting down for a meal together gives everyone a chance to relax and socialize before starting the workday.
+Even though breakfast is the most important meal of the day, too many people consume nothing more than a coffee or a doughnut in the morning.
+Show your employees how much you appreciate them by offering breakfast at the office.
+Sitting down for a meal together gives everyone a chance to relax and socialize before starting the day.

-Such bonding experiences improve employee morale, which makes your staff more engaged and productive.
-It also doesn’t hurt that eating a decent breakfast will improve your employees’ concentration for the rest of the day.
 Whether you’re hosting an office breakfast for the first time or just want to try something different, we’ve got plenty of ideas for you.
-Take a look at the following meal options and general tips.
+Take a look at the following options and tips.

-Whether you’re celebrating a holiday or just want to thank your staff for working so hard, you can make the event as extravagant or as casual as you like.
-The menu items you choose will depend on the company’s budget, the general atmosphere of the office, and what sort of statement you want to make.
+Whether you’re celebrating a holiday or just want to thank your staff for their hard work, you can make the event as extravagant or as casual as you’d like.
+The menu items you choose will depend on your budget, the general atmosphere of the office, and the statement you want to make.

-For the following office breakfast ideas, include one or more of the usual beverages: coffee, tea, orange juice, and other fruit juices such as cranberry or grapefruit juice.
+For the following office breakfast ideas, consider including the usual beverages: coffee, tea, orange juice, or other fruit juices like cranberry or grapefruit.

 Hot food options may include:

-- Skillet-cooked scrambled eggs, served plain or with toppings such as ham, green peppers, mushrooms, or bacon.
+- Scrambled eggs, served plain or with toppings such as green peppers, mushrooms, or cheese

-- Potato-based items such as classic hash browns or home fries.
+- Potato-based items; think classic hash browns or home fries

-- Waffle breakfast stations with fresh fruit, whipped cream, and different flavors of syrup.
+- Waffle stations with fresh fruit, whipped cream, and syrups

-- Omelet stations that let employees add various cheese, meat, or vegetable ingredients.
+- Omelet stations that let employees add various cheeses, herbs, or vegetables

 Cold food options may include: